viafanasyev/poem-sorter/README.md

 Program can sort poems (or any other text files) in direct (left to right) and reverse (right to left) orders line by line.

-Only english language is supported so far.
+English and russian languages in UTF-8 encoding are supported so far.

 ### Structure